-Ending the Intensive Confinement of Egg-Laying Hens (New Mexico)
+Ending the Intensive Confinement of Hens Used by the Egg Industry (New Mexico)

 Confinement of Egg-Laying Hens Act (SB 347)

-The Confinement of Egg-Laying Hens Act (SB 347) would require that, by 2022, egg-laying hens raised in New Mexico live in cage-free conditions — outlawing battery cages — and that eggs sold in New Mexico meet this same standard.
+The Confinement of Egg-Laying Hens Act (SB 347) would require that, by 2022, hens used by the egg industry and raised in New Mexico live in cage-free conditions — outlawing battery cages — and that eggs sold in New Mexico meet this same standard.

-The Confinement of Egg-Laying Hens Act (SB 347) would require that, by 2022, egg-laying hens raised in New Mexico live in cage-free conditions — outlawing battery cages — and that eggs sold in New Mexico meet this same standard.
+The Confinement of Egg-Laying Hens Act (SB 347) would require that, by 2022, hens used by the egg industry and raised in New Mexico live in cage-free conditions — outlawing battery cages — and that eggs sold in New Mexico meet this same standard.
 It would also mandate access to enrichments that allow the birds to engage in certain vital natural behaviors such as perching, nesting in boxes, dust bathing, and fully extending their wings.
 These enrichments vastly improve the welfare of hens.

 Since 2016, multiple states — California, Colorado, Massachusetts, Michigan, Nevada, Oregon, and Washington — have passed similar laws.
 More than 200 corporations are requiring their suppliers to switch to cage-free systems, including McDonald’s, Burger King, Hannaford, Shaw’s, Walmart, Dollar Tree, IHOP, and Denny’s.